LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/install.md

 * Windows Server 2016 or newer (any edition)
 * SQL Server 2016 or newer (recommended edition Standard or better)
 * PKI SDK license (in Base64 format)
-* If users will issue certificates on their computers (web issuing procedure), you will also need a Web PKI license (Base64/binary format)
+* Web PKI license (Base64/binary format) -- only needed if users will issue certificates on their computers (web issuing procedure)

 > [!NOTE]
 > This documentation is intended for Windows Servers with GUI installed.
 For Core installations (shell access only), please contact us.

-You will also need a **connection string** to a database previously created having:
+You will also need a connection string to a **database** previously created having:

-* Database collation: `Latin1_General_100_CI_AI`
+* Collation: `Latin1_General_100_CI_AI`
-* Credentials corresponding to a user with the folloing database roles:
+* Credentials corresponding to a user with the following database roles:
   * If the application should be owner of the database: `db_owner`
   * If the application should only have read and write permissions: `db_datareader` and `db_datawriter`